Customer Reviews (How to Get Positive Reviews)

 If you find you need to improve your conversion rates, try sending follow-up emails or text messages.
 People are often too busy and forget your initial request.
 You may be able to double your conversion rates simply by sending a couple of follow-up’s to customers who don’t reply to your initial request for feedback.

-For help automating your daily or weekly routine, so it takes very little time and effort, try a free trial of the Rising Star Reviews web app.
+For help automating your daily or weekly routine, so it takes very little time and effort, try a free trial of the Rising Star Reviews online review management tool.

 Pre-screen customers for positive reviews